ajf214/personal-arm-templates/readme.md

 * **```parameters``` in an artifact are not found in the main blueprint file.** Make sure all parameter references are complete.
 If you are using a parameter in an artifact, make sure it is defined in the main `blueprint.json`
 * **```policyDefinitionId``` or ```roleDefinitionId``` does not exist.** If you are referencing a custom policy make sure that custom policy exists at or above the management group where the blueprint is saved.
 Custom role definitions are currently not supported for management groups.

-### Next steps
+## Next steps
-From here you will need to [publish the blueprint](https://docs.microsoft.com/en-us/azure/governance/blueprints/create-blueprint-portal#publish-a-blueprint) and then [assign the blueprint](https://docs.microsoft.com/en-us/azure/governance/blueprints/create-blueprint-portal#assign-a-blueprint) which you can do with either the azure portal or the rest API.
+From here you will need to [publish the blueprint](https://docs.microsoft.com/en-us/azure/governance/blueprints/create-blueprint-portal#publish-a-blueprint) and then [assign the blueprint](https://docs.microsoft.com/en-us/azure/governance/blueprints/create-blueprint-portal#assign-a-blueprint) which you can do with either the azure portal, [powershell](https://www.powershellgallery.com/packages/Az.Blueprint/0.1.0) or the rest API.

-Let us know in the comments if you have any issues!
+Of course, open an issue if you have any problems!
+Good luck!